SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 39

 Act like a kid again on the musical stairs on Pier 39.
-These stairs feature both music and lights, so you can create new music each time you step on them.
+These stairs feature both sounds and lights, so you can create new music each time you step on them.
 This free activity is open during regular Pier 39 hours.

 Pier 39